ddev/ddev/docs/index.md

 ### Linux, macOS and Windows WSL2 (install script)

-_NOTE: macOS users that have installed via Homebrew or Arch Linux users that have installed via the package manager above do not need the install script._
+**NOTE: macOS users that have installed via Homebrew or Arch Linux users that have installed via the package manager above do not need the install script.**

-Linux, macOS and Windows WSL2 (see below) users can use this line of code to your terminal to download, verify, and install (or upgrade) ddev using our [install script](https://github.com/drud/ddev/blob/master/scripts/install_ddev.sh).
+Linux, macOS and Windows WSL2 (see below) users can use this line of code to your terminal to download, verify, and install (or upgrade) ddev using the [install_ddev.sh script](https://github.com/drud/ddev/blob/master/scripts/install_ddev.sh).
 Note that this works with both amd64 and arm64 architectures, including Surface Pro X with WSL2 and 64-bit Raspberry Pi OS.
-It also works with the new macOS Apple Silicon M1 machines.
+It also works with macOS Apple Silicon M1 machines.

 ```
 curl -LO https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh && bash install_ddev.sh